 Organisations must be clear on the interpretation of their articles as the potential risk of being challenged could be high.
 Also, the legislation regarding voting confirmation receipts would apply to publicly trading companies meaning that organisations could face challenges on the validity of the process, but also the potential risk relating to general data compliance if email receipts are issued automatically.

 Organisations should understand the limitations of their articles before undertaking remote/digital/electronic remote voting processes.
 This includes assessing the system security used by their election suppliers, where shareholder data (email addresses, shareholding etc.) may be used to provide an email receipt.

 UK Engage is an experienced remote voting system supplier and has extensive knowledge to understand voting system requirements based on both legislation and the articles of the organisation in question.
-Advice can be provided on the best approach for the process needed to undertake valid general meetings.
-UK Engage uses a secure voting system that provides confirmation of receipt without the risk of using email delivery systems or putting shareholder data at risk.
+The advice can be provided on the best approach for the process needed to undertake valid general meetings.
+UK Engage uses a secure voting system that confirms receipt without the risk of using email delivery systems or putting shareholder data at risk.